mlubinsky/mlubinsky.github.com/spark/README.md

 Reads from and writes data to external sources.
 Executor stores the computed data in-memory, cache or on hard disk drives.
 Interacts with the storage systems.

+One Executor per node is considered to be more stable than two or three executors per node as is used in systems like YARN.
+Try to group-wide transformations together for best automatic optimization

 ### Minimizing data transfers and avoiding shuffling